Ted Nash (rower)

 Theodore Allison Nash II (October 29, 1932 – July 3, 2021) was an American competition rower and Olympic champion, rowing coach, and sports administrator.
-Nash represented his country, either as a coach or athlete, at eleven separate Olympic Games since 1960.
+Nash participated, either as a coach or athlete, in eleven separate Olympic Games from 1960 to 2008.

-Nash began coaching at the University of Pennsylvania, first as freshman coach from 1965, then as head coach from 1969-83.
-He was also a longtime supporter and icon of Penn AC.
+In March 2023, Jennifer Fox named him as the real-life coach from her film The Tale, which detailed her sexual abuse as a child.